ipfs/ipfs-blog/src/_blog/understanding-the-three-fundamental-principles-of-how-ipfs-works.md

 “Power” is held in the hands of a few powerful corporations.
 This implies that most of the things we do on the web, for example making a post or even sharing something online is owned by someone else - the powerful corporation.

-To a very large extent, centralized web is driven by a data economy - the utilization of the content created by users and using it against these users.
+To a very large extent, a centralized web is driven by a data economy - the utilization of the content created by users and using it against these users.

-A centralized web thus leads to the absolute control of information, how we see information and exploitation via the taking of advantage of how we now perceive things.
+A centralized web leads to the absolute control of information, how we see information and exploitation via the taking of advantage of how we now perceive things.

 ## How does IPFS works?
 A look at the underlying concepts

 From a high level perspective, IPFS works by finding the information you are looking for by its content.
 This is known as content addressing and is achievable, through the Content Identifier - CID.
 We will discuss CID in the next section.

-In getting to understand how IPFS works, we will take a deep dive into the underlying principles behind IPFS.
+In better understanding how IPFS works, we will take a deep dive into the underlying principles behind IPFS.

 ## The three fundamental principles of understanding how IPFS works